arpita-platform/linux-shell-scripting/README.md

 ### 4.Disk Space Monitoring and Email Alert Script
 - Checks disk utilization using the df command.
--Sends an alert email if disk usage exceeds the configured threshold.
+- Sends an alert email if disk usage exceeds the configured threshold.